 - 10.1 the Degree be awarded unconditionally. - 10.2 the Degree be awarded subject to certain minor corrections of detail or of presentation specified by the examiners.
 These shall not involve changes of substance to the thesis or research portfolio.
 The corrections shall normally be carried out within one month of receipt of the specifications to the satisfaction of the internal examiner. - 10.3 the Degree be awarded subject to certain changes of substance in a specific element or elements of the thesis or research portfolio specified by the examiners.
 These shall not involve a revision of the whole thesis or research portfolio or of a major proportion of it.
 They may, however, include a requirement to carry out a further period of research in order to strengthen the thesis or research portfolio.
 The revisions shall be carried out within a timescale determined by the examiners and shall be confirmed by all of the examiners. - 10.4 the thesis or research portfolio as a whole is unacceptable.
 The candidate is invited to resubmit the thesis or research portfolio taking account of the comments of the examiners.
 The resubmitted thesis or research portfolio will be examined on one occasion only.
 It will be resubmitted within a timescale to be determined by the examiners but normally no later than twelve months after the date of the joint report notifying the candidate of the requirements for revision.
-A resubmission fee will be charged to cover the examining costs.

-11. Requirements for the exit awards of Master of Science (Medical Science), Postgraduate Diploma and Postgraduate Certificate and rules for award of distinction and merit

-- 11.1 A candidate will be eligible for the award of the Degree of Master of Science (Medical Science) Health Professions Education on obtaining an average aggregation score of 12 (equivalent to C3) or above in the taught courses described in Regulation 4, with at least 75% of these credits at Grade D3 or better, and all credits at Grade F or above, and obtaining a grade D or better in the dissertation. - 11.2 A candidate who has achieved at the first attempt an average aggregation score of 15 (equivalent to B3) or above for the taught courses and Grade B3 or above for the dissertation will be eligible for the award with Merit.
-Where the average aggregation score for the taught courses falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit.
-No discretion can be applied in relation to the grade required for the dissertation. - 11.3 A candidate who has achieved at the first attempt an average aggregation score of 18 (equivalent to A5) or above for the taught courses and Grade A5 or above for the dissertation will be eligible for the award with Distinction.
-Where the average aggregation score for the taught courses falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.
-No discretion can be applied in relation to the grade required for the dissertation. - 11.4 The requirement for the award of a Postgraduate Diploma is an average aggregation score of 9 (equivalent to D3) in 120 taught credits, with not less than 80 of these credits at Grade D or above. - 11.5 The requirement for the award of a Postgraduate Certificate is an average aggregation score of 9 (equivalent to D3) in 60 taught credits, with not less than 40 of these credits at Grade D or above. - 11.6 The Postgraduate Diploma and Postgraduate Certificate may be awarded with Merit or Distinction according to the criteria specified in §11.2 and §11.3 above.
+A resubmission fee will be charged to cover the examining costs. - 11.
+Requirements for the exit awards of Master of Science (Medical Science), Postgraduate Diploma and Postgraduate Certificate and rules for award of distinction and merit - 11.1 A candidate will be eligible for the award of the Degree of Master of Science (Medical Science) Health Professions Education on obtaining a grade point average of 12 (equivalent to C3) or above in the taught courses described in Regulation 4, with at least 75% of these credits at grade D3 or better, and all credits at grade F or above, and obtaining a grade D or better in the dissertation. - 11.2 A candidate who has achieved at the first attempt a grade point average of 15 (equivalent to B3) or above for the taught courses and grade B3 or above for the dissertation will be eligible for the award with Merit.
+Where the grade point average for the taught courses falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit.
+No discretion can be applied in relation to the grade required for the dissertation. - 11.3 A candidate who has achieved at the first attempt a grade point average of 18 (equivalent to A5) or above for the taught courses and grade A5 or above for the dissertation will be eligible for the award with Distinction.
+Where the grade point average for the taught courses falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.
+No discretion can be applied in relation to the grade required for the dissertation. - 11.4 The requirement for the award of a Postgraduate Diploma is a grade point average of 9 (equivalent to D3) in 120 taught credits, with not less than 80 of these credits at grade D or above.